-The glass door is designed for use on indoor units or a controlled environment.
+The glass door is designed for use on indoor units or in a controlled environment.
 It is constructed with a non-heated, triple-pane glass-pack, with both inner and outer panes being tempered.
-To avoid possible condensation on the outer surface of the door, case temperature in the merchandiser should be maintained near its' designed set-point of 16° F +/- 4° and ambient dew-points around the cabinet location should be kept below 60°F. Any household glass cleaner can be used to clean the door surface.
+To avoid possible condensation on the outer surface of the door, case temperature in the merchandiser should be maintained near its' designed set-point of $16^{\circ}F + -4^{\circ}$ and ambient dew-points around the cabinet location should be kept below 60°F. Any household glass cleaner can be used to clean the surface of the door.
+The glass door's gasket is a rubber bellows-style magnetic gasket.
+The replacement gasket has an insert dart that installs into a retaining slot in the door frame.
+The gasket can be started in-place with light hand pressure, followed with mild impact pressure applied with a dead-blow hammer to ensure that the legs of the dart penetrate fully into the slot.
+During replacement, set the gasket at the 4-corners of the door first to reduce stretching.
+If the door gasket appears to be in good condition but is failing to seal to the surface of the cabinet, both the springload tension and adjustment of the hinges should be checked.